norhanreda/task-management/README.md

 - vee-validate and Yup for form validation
 - Tailwind CSS for styling
 - API calls via custom `fetchClient` utility

+## Any known limitations
+ I have a simple problem in pagination as the backend is not sending a parameter called totalRecords which is needed for paginator compomemt of prime vue

 ## Project Structure